Tanner Scheppers

 Tanner Ross Scheppers (born January 17, 1987) is an American former professional baseball pitcher.
-He has played in Major League Baseball (MLB) for the Texas Rangers and in Nippon Professional Baseball for the Chiba Lotte Marines.
+He played in Major League Baseball (MLB) for the Texas Rangers, and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.
 Prior to playing professionally, he played college baseball at Fresno State.

 Amateur career

 Scheppers played shortstop at Dana Hills High School in Dana Point, California.
 When his high school team experienced a shortage of pitchers, Scheppers was pressed into action as a pitcher.
 The Baltimore Orioles drafted Scheppers in the 29th round of the 2005 Major League Baseball Draft, but he opted to attend California State University, Fresno to play for the Fresno State Bulldogs instead.
 Fresno State recruited Scheppers as a shortstop, but used him as a pitcher.

 In 2008, his junior year, Scheppers had an 8–2 win–loss record with a 2.93 earned run average and 109 strikeouts in 70 2/3 innings pitched, and was named the Western Athletic Conference Pitcher of the Year.
 Fresno State won the 2008 College World Series, though Scheppers did not play in the tournament due to an injured rotator cuff and labrum in his shoulder.